 The 2005 Napanook with 76% Cabernet Sauvignon, 14% Cabernet Franc and 10% Petit Verdot is a very dark wine rich in aroma with subtle earth driven undertones.
-This is a well balanced wine with a rounded mouth feel.
-Flavors of cherry and other blackberry notes are complemented with herbs and spices with a pleasing slightly smoky finish.
+This is a well-balanced bottling with a rounded mouth feel.
+Flavors of cherry and other blackberry notes are complemented with herbs and spices completed by slightly dusty finish.

 Dominus is a private wine estate and is not open for tours or tastings.

 Their wines are sometimes available locally at Backroom Wines in the city of Napa and also the nearby V Wine Cellar in Yountville.
 For more information or to join their mailing list, visit: www.dominusestate.com